suiramdev/sbox-mcp-server/README.md

 "Show me all components attached to the Ground object"
 ```

-## Troubleshooting

-### Server Connection Issues

-If the MCP Server fails to start:

-1. **Verify .NET 9.0 SDK is installed** and accessible via command line
-2. **Check the console output** for error messages
-3. **Ensure port 8080 is available** (or configure a different port in appsettings.json)

-### Testing the Server

-You can manually test if the MCP Server is running by:
-- Using [Postman](https://www.postman.com/downloads/) or similar API clients to send WebSocket requests to `ws://localhost:8080/ws`
-- Checking the server console output for connection attempts

 ## Architecture

 This MCP Server acts as a bridge between: